The 10 Best Mountain Bike Helmets Under $100 (Improve Your Safety on a Budget!)

 Full-face MTB helmets have a chin protector and extend the protection around the entire head.
 However, this results in worse ventilation and higher weight.
 Some full-face helmets have a removable chin protector, so you can use them as a standard MTB helmet, but they are more expensive.
 They are ideal for highly technical terrain with a high risk of falling.

-Size, Fit & Adjustability
+Size, Fit, and Adjustability

 Buying a mountain bike helmet that fits can be tricky.
 It’s always better to try it in person.
 If you can’t try it, the question is:

-How to choose the right size?
+How do you choose the right size?

 Every bike helmet manufacturer has slightly different sizing.
 It’s given as the circumference of the head in inches or cm.
 Use a soft tailor tape measure to measure yours.